“Competing in the Olympics is every athlete’s dream”

 The Kalmer family

 Christine’s parents took them to church when they were little.
-Although she had a hard time staying awake in the services, according to Christine, those disciplines were the first steps in her being able to have the faith relationship that she currently has.
-Her relationship with God is her security net, she knows that whatever happens, God still loves her and so does her parents.
+Although she had a hard time staying awake in the services, according to Christine, those disciplines were the first steps in her being able to have faith in the relationship she currently has with God.
+Her relationship with God is her security net; she knows that whatever happens, God still loves her and so do her parents.
 This sense of belonging and security is also the foundation for her confidence on the road.

 Last year I briefly met Herman, Christine’s middle brother.
 I thought he was cute, but unfortunately, I don’t think he was looking in my direction at all.
 (Story of my life).
 When I found out that he was the brother of Christine and Rene Kalmer, I immediately disqualified myself and swiftly moved on.
 I run for the participation medal, and normally I am just in time before cut-off, thus I will not have been able to carry the Kalmer name with pride.
 Herman is one exam away from being a fully qualified actuary and known as the clever one in the family.
 Nonetheless, Christine is not far behind.
 She received a sport bursary to study at Arkansas University in the USA, where she graduated with a degree in Civil Engineering.
 Since 2011 she has been working full time as an engineer; five days a week from 8 to 5.